nim-lang/fusion/src/fusion/matching.rst

       "default"
 ``any``
     greedy.
-Consume all sequence elements until the end and succed only if any element has matched.
+Consume all sequence elements until the end and succeed only if at least one element has matched.

     - ``any @val is "d"``: capture all element that match ``is "d"``